Joursoir/umt/README.md

 That's all.
 You can compile the application.

+## Binary release

+Compiling programs for UEFI is not always convenient, especially for an application.
+Therefore, precompiled application is distributed.
+You can find binaries (for x86_64) at [joursoir.net/binaries/umt](http://joursoir.net/binaries/umt/).

 ## Usage

 Move the generated `UefiMonitorTest.efi` to some file system and run it via Uefi Shell: